PointCHealth/ai-adf-edi-spec/docs/01-architecture-spec.md

 - Azure Monitor / Action Groups – Alerts (failed pipeline, latency thresholds)
 - GitHub – Repository, Actions workflows (CI for IaC + ADF JSON, CD for releases)
 - Azure Active Directory (Entra ID) – Managed Identities for ADF, Functions, Purview scanners
-- Azure Service Bus (Topics) – Durable routing fan‑out for downstream destination systems
+- Azure Service Bus (Topics) – Durable routing fan‑out for trading partner endpoints
 - Enterprise Scheduler (ADF + Function + Service Bus) – Governs time-based EDI generation and reconciliation jobs (see 14-enterprise-scheduler-spec)
-- **Downstream Destination Systems** (out of scope for core platform) – Independent applications that subscribe to routing messages (e.g., Eligibility Service, Claims Processing, Enrollment Management with event sourcing, Remittance Processing)
+- **Partner Integration Adapters** (within platform scope) – Bidirectional connectors for each trading partner endpoint, handling format transformation and protocol adaptation

-### Routing & Outbound (Preview Overview)
+### Routing & Trading Partner Integration (Overview)

-The core ingestion architecture is extended by a Routing Layer that decouples raw file validation/persistence from downstream transactional processing and outbound acknowledgment generation.
+The core ingestion architecture is extended by a Routing Layer that decouples raw file validation/persistence from transactional processing and outbound distribution.
 After a file is validated and the immutable raw copy is persisted, a lightweight routing function (or ADF activity invoking a Function) parses only the envelope headers needed to emit one routing message per ST transaction.
-These messages are published to a Service Bus Topic (e.g., `edi-routing`) with filterable application properties (`transactionSet`, `partnerCode`, `priority`).
+These messages are published to a Service Bus Topic (e.g., `edi-routing`) with filterable application properties (`transactionSet`, `partnerCode`, `priority`, `direction`).

-**Downstream destination systems** (eligibility, claims, enrollment management, remittance) are independent applications that attach their own Service Bus subscriptions with SQL filters to receive relevant transactions.
-Each destination system owns its own data store, business logic, and processing patterns.
-For example, the Enrollment Management system (see companion spec 11-event-sourcing-architecture-spec.md) implements event sourcing internally for 834 transactions but operates completely independently from the core platform.
+**All trading partners** (both external partners and internal systems like eligibility, claims, enrollment management, remittance) are configured with integration endpoints and adapters.
+Each trading partner:
+- Has a unique partner code and configuration profile
+- Connects via configured endpoints (SFTP, REST API, database, message queue)
+- May send data to the platform (inbound), receive data from the platform (outbound), or both (bidirectional)
+- Receives data through partner-specific integration adapters that handle format transformation and protocol adaptation

+For example, the Enrollment Management system is configured as an internal trading partner that:
+- Receives inbound 834 transactions via Service Bus subscription
+- Implements event sourcing internally for transaction processing
+- Sends outcome signals back through the platform for acknowledgment generation
+- Operates with the same loose coupling as external partners

-This pattern:
+This unified pattern:

+1. Treats all data sources and destinations consistently as trading partners
-1. Prevents tight coupling between ingestion throughput and downstream system responsiveness.
+2. Prevents tight coupling between ingestion/outbound throughput and partner system responsiveness
-2. Enables independent scaling and retry semantics per subscriber via Service Bus DLQs.
+3. Enables independent scaling and retry semantics per partner via Service Bus DLQs
-3. Provides a normalized, minimal metadata contract (no PHI) for internal event processing.
+4. Provides a normalized, minimal metadata contract (no PHI) for routing
-4. Allows destination systems to implement their own architectural patterns without impacting the platform.
+5. Allows each trading partner to implement their own architectural patterns without impacting the platform
+6. Simplifies configuration by using the same partner model for internal and external systems

 Outbound acknowledgment and response generation (TA1, 999, 271, 277, 835) is orchestrated separately (Durable Function or scheduled ADF pipeline) aggregating subsystem outcomes and constructing response EDI files in an outbound staging area before partner pickup.
 See companion `08-transaction-routing-outbound-spec.md` for full details.